 Scoring of the Exam: Scoring rubrics are used to score the exam.
 Each answer is scored independently and blinded by two reviewers.
 Students need a passing grade (≥2 points out of maximum 3 points) from two reviewers to pass the question.
-When there is a discrepancy in the review -one reviewer assigned a passing grade while the other reviewer did not- the exam question will be graded by a third reviewer whose grade will be decisive.
+A third reviewer will grade the exam question if there is a discrepancy in grading, with one reviewer assigning a passing grade while the other reviewer did not.
+The grade of the third reviewer will be decisive.
 To pass the comprehensive exam, students need to pass all six exam questions.
 Exam results are reviewed and decided upon in a meeting with all committee members.

-Retake of individual questions is only allowed for up to two failed questions.
-If three or more questions are failed, the entire examination needs to be taken again.
+Retake of individual questions is only allowed for up to two (2) failed questions.
+If three (3) or more questions are failed, the entire examination needs to be taken again.
 Retakes need to be completed within 12 months or one year, unless there are extenuating circumstances agreed upon with the GPD, departmental chair and the UGS.
 To make academic progress, students should schedule a retake when the comprehensive exam is offered in the following semester (fall or spring term).
-In addition, retake of one or two exam questions is offered in the summer term.
+Retake of one or two exam questions is also offered in the summer term.

-Although the committee may make recommendations for additional coursework, readings, or research training that they believe will help the student to complete the dissertation research, advancement to candidacy is not contingent upon the student following the recommendations.
-If requested by the student, faculty reviewers may discuss the strengths and weaknesses of the student's answer to increase capacity building.
+Although the committee may recommend additional coursework, readings, or research training that they believe will help the student to complete the dissertation research, advancement to candidacy is not contingent upon the student following the recommendations.
+If requested by the student, reviewers may discuss the strengths and weaknesses of the student's answer to increase capacity building.

 The departmental chair informs students about the exam results as soon as possible, but no later than 30 days after exam completion.
-If students pass the examination, they may proceed with their dissertation research.
+If students pass the examination, they may proceed with their dissertation research and prepare for their (defense of) dissertation proposal.
 If they do not pass, they will be allowed to retake the examination only one time.
-If students do not pass on their second attempt, their status as Ph.D. student will be terminated.
+If students do not pass on their second attempt, their status as a Ph.D. student will be terminated.